thefinnlab/jspsych-storycorps-continuous-rater/code/README.md

 ####
+- attention check if the pinknoise-rating indicator has not been updated in one minute (appears after negation rating)
+- add practice stim to timeline (should be split into 15 s chunks)
 - preload stim?
-- instructions to Katie's satisfaction
+- instructions/text to Katie's satisfaction
 - double check audio is spliting appropriately
 - data saving?
 - clean up code!
+- bug hunt